rachitest/Resume/Apple_AIML/Resume Output/Rachit_Sabharwal_CV.typ

 #v(design-entries-vertical-space-between-entries)
 #two-col-entry(
   left-content: [
-    #[*Data Engineering Intern*], Bristol Myers Squibb -- San Francisco, CA
+    #strong[Data Engineering Intern], Bristol Myers Squibb -- San Francisco, CA
     #v(-design-text-leading)

     #v(design-highlights-top-margin);#highlights([Developed a multifeatured patent recommendation web application.
-The application implemented a mix of classical NLP algorithms \(TF-IDF, BM 25\) and deep learning algorithms \(BERT\). #[*Improved bench scientists' productivity by streamlining patent search and analysis workflow.*]],[Engineered and maintained performant ETL pipelines with Python and Apache Airflow.
-Undertook extensive data cleaning and data wrangling on datasets of varying sizes \(small, medium, and large\) #[*ensuring data quality and readiness for analysis at a high velocity.*]],[Designed and maintained robust relational and graph databases in PostgreSQL and Neo4j, #[*optimizing data storage and retrieval to support various internal projects and analyses.*]],)
+The application implemented a mix of classical NLP algorithms \(TF-IDF, BM 25\) and deep learning algorithms \(BERT\). #strong[Improved bench scientists' productivity by streamlining patent search and analysis workflow.]],[Engineered and maintained performant ETL pipelines with Python and Apache Airflow.
+Undertook extensive data cleaning and data wrangling on datasets of varying sizes \(small, medium, and large\) #strong[ensuring data quality and readiness for analysis at a high velocity.]],[Designed and maintained robust relational and graph databases in PostgreSQL and Neo4j, #strong[optimizing data storage and retrieval to support various internal projects and analyses.]],)
   ],
   right-content: [
     June 2020 - Aug 2020